Born: February 6, 1910, Tunis, Tunisia

 Marcello, born to a Sicilian family in Tunisia as Calogero Minacori or Minacore, immigrated to Louisiana in 1911.
 As a youth, Marcello turned to petty crime, especially in the French Quarter, which was also known then as Little Italy.

 In New Orleans, Marcello became an associate of one of the oldest Mafia crime syndicates in the United States.
-The family, originally known as the Black Hand or Sicilian Black Hand, was founded by Charles and Antonio Matranga around 1870.
+Charles and Antonio Matranga founded the New Orleans crime family around 1870.
 Despite widespread local and national notoriety, the Matranga crime family was able to control various rackets for many decades, including operations on the New Orleans docks, prostitution, narcotics trafficking, gambling and, with the advent of Prohibition, bootlegging.

 Charles Matranga resigned the family leadership in 1922 and was replaced by Sam “Silver Dollar” Carolla.
 Carolla had a variety of legal problems, including busts for narcotics and the shooting death of a federal narcotics agent, in the 1930s.
 The federal government’s efforts to deport Carolla were delayed by World War II, but in 1947 the government succeeded in deporting him back to Italy.